alykhan10/Project-1-Biocompatible-Engineering/README.md

-# Project #1: Biocompatible Engineering
+# Project #1: Cardiovascular Health
 # Prototyping an Ultrasonic Sensor to Detect for Myocardial Infarctions

 ● Conducted machine analysis of electrocardiogram waveforms to assess inconsistencies in cardiopulmonary activity